asaiyu/AMD_GPU_Learning_Kit/OpenMP/Examples/MatMul/README.md

  - `collapse(2)` says how many loops to parallelize
  - `schedule(static)` maps threads to iterations in a round robin order.
 This means the access to memory are more GPU friendly than `schedule(dynamic)`.
 Check out this [Stack Overflow question](https://stackoverflow.com/questions/10850155/whats-the-difference-between-static-and-dynamic-schedule-in-openmp) for more details.

-We can adds this to our code to easily leverage the GPU.
+We can add this to our code to easily leverage the GPU.

 ```c++
 // C = AB